-7. Use apps
+9. Use apps

-8. Use gift card sites
+10. Use gift card sites

-9. Consider refurbished electronics
+11. Consider refurbished electronics

-This is a great way to get a new computer or tablet for you kids for school – without paying too much.
+This is a great way to get a new computer or tablet for your kids for school – without paying too much.
 Refurbished often gets a bad rap as people think it means used.
-It simply means that it was purchased and returned.
+It merely means that it was purchased and returned.

-10. Get your kids involved
+11. Get your kids involved

 Kids don’t often realize how much items cost.
-Set a budget for them so they know how much you will pay for things, such as shoes.
+Set a budget for them, so they know how much you will pay for things, such as shoes.

-If you can afford to pay just $50 for a new pair or tennis shoes, let your child know that they can get what they want, but they need to cover the additional cost.
+If you can afford to pay just $50 for a new pair of tennis shoes, let your child know that they can get what they want, but they need to cover the additional cost.
 So, if they want that $75 pair, that means $25 comes out of their own pocket.
-That really makes them think before they shop and have to part with their own hard earned money.
+That makes them think before they shop and have to part with their own hard earned money.